tincan-linux/tincan-linux.github.io/site/wiki/moss.md

 --------------------------------------------------------------------------------

-Arc provides functionality to create a new package following this template; just run 'arc new [name]' and it will create a new package called '[name]' in the current directory containing a 'package.toml' and 'build'.
+Moss provides functionality to create a new package following this template;
+just run 'moss new [name]' and it will create a new package called '[name]' in the current directory containing a 'package.toml' and 'build'.
 These files must then be edited according to the software being packaged.

 === Package.toml $[021]